-Marsh was most recently seen as Jessie in ‘Night, Mother and Solange in The Maids at Dark & Stormy Productions, and also made her professional directing debut with The Maids.
+Marsh was most recently seen as Una in Blackbird and Jessie in ‘Night, Mother at Dark & Stormy Productions, and also made her professional directing debut with The Maids.
 Currently, she is a regular on the award-winning web series Theater People, streaming on Seeka TV.

 NYC Web Fest AwardS: